All Episodes

 Phil spent 30 years in the newspaper business as a reporter, photographer, editor, and editorial writer.

-He worked for 25 years as an editor on the Metro Copy Desk of the Los Angeles Times in the main downtown newsroom.
+He worked for 25 years as an editor on the Metro copy desk of the Los Angeles Times in the main downtown newsroom.

-During that time, he shared in a Pulitzer Prize as a member of the Metro team that won the award for that newspaper's coverage of the Los Angeles riots back in 1992.
+During that time, he shared in a Pulitzer Prize as a member of the Metro team that won the award for that newspaper's coverage of the Los Angeles Riots back in 1992.

-in 1992.
-The author took early retirement in 1993 at the age of 58, smart.
-Prior to
+The author took early retirement in 1993 at the age of 58 Smart.

-joining the Times staff in 1968, he spent the first five years of his career after graduating
+Prior to joining the Times staff in 1968, he spent the first five years of his career after graduating from college in 1963 as a staff member of the community newspaper in San Fernando, California.

-He, of course, began as a cub reporter.
+He, of course, began as a Cub reporter.

 He lives with his wife in Southern California now.

-Here is Philip H. Cross.
+Here is Philip H. Croft.

 Philip, welcome.